-Such a small area, our palms, but such an important area for the transfer of temperature.
-For thermoregulation, for athletic training, and for the pain relief of Carpal Tunnel Syndrome and Tendonitis.
+Such a small surface area, but such an important area for the transfer of temperature.

 THE SCIENCE OF PALM COOLING: The palms of your hands contain structures that are called AVA’s (arteriovenous anastomoses).
 These are a concentrated network of small arteries and veins which work like radiators or heat exchangers.
 This results in these areas being able to potentially exchange relatively larger amounts of heat or cold than their surface area alone would dictate.